osisoft/Edge-Data-Store-Docs/content/sds/types/sds-type-api.md

 # SdsType API

 The REST APIs provide programmatic access to read and write SDS data.
-The following APIs interact with SdsTypes.
-For general SdsType information, see [Types](xref:sdsTypes).
+The following APIs interact with `SdsTypes`.
+For general `SdsType` information, see [Types](xref:sdsTypes).

 ## `List Types`

 <a id="opIdType_List Types"></a>

 Gets a list of `SdsType` objects.
-If the optional parameters are not set, this call will return up to the first 100 SdsTypes
+If you do not set the optional parameters, this call returns up to the first 100 `SdsTypes`.

 ### Request